-There are three phases to Emergency Management: preparedness, response, and recovery.
-Preparedness includes education, organization, and communication about emergency management to all persons (students, faculty, and staff) at The College of the Florida Keys.
+There are three phases to emergency management: preparedness, response, and recovery.Preparedness includes education, organization, and communication about emergency management to all persons (students and employees) at The College of the Florida Keys.
 Effective and efficient response and recovery are dependent on preparedness.